 The use of genetic information to improve health outcomes.

-Radiogenomics is a relatively recently coined term that describes the relationship between imaging features of a lesion and the underlying genetic/molecular features.
-It can be helpful for improved personalised diagnosis, prognosis, and assessment of treatment response
+Radiogenomics describes the relationship between imaging features of a lesion and the underlying genetic/molecular features and is helpful for improved personalised diagnosis, prognosis, and assessment of treatment response

 Theranostics is defined as ongoing efforts in clinical medicine to develop more specific, individualised therapies for various diseases and to combine diagnostic and therapeutic capabilities into a single agent.